Strategic Project work

 03

-B2B businesses where disconnected systems – ERP, CRM, PIM, and storefront – are creating daily operational drag
+B2B businesses where disconnected systems – ERP, CRM, PIM, and storefront – are creating ongoing operational inefficiency and complexity

 04